 Why even bother with travel rewards?
 My friends ask me a version of this question all the time.
-People think it’s too much work, requires too much organization, too time-consuming, etc. etc. For me, the simple answer to this question is: Because I love to travel!
+People think it’s too much work, requires too much organization, is too time-consuming, etc., etc. For me, the simple answer to this question is: Because I love to travel!

 Why I care about rewards

 I like to stay at nice hotels and let’s face it, if you’re going to spend 10 to 14 hours on an airplane, it’s a lot more enjoyable to sit up front in business or first class.
 I can honestly say that if it weren’t for travel rewards I simply would not have gone on one of the best trips of my life.
 Spending 15 hours in coach en route to Australia does not sound appealing at all.

-Over the course of the last couple of years my interest in travel rewards has grown.
-That sense of wanderlust hit me bad!
+Over the course of the last couple of years, my interest in travel rewards has grown.
+That sense of wanderlust hit me badly!
 I want to see the world and I also have family abroad that I’d like to visit on a regular basis.
 Wouldn’t it be nice to do all of these things while not spending a lot of money?

 I like to hunt for deals and I use shopping portals for all my online shopping.
 I am constantly trying to figure out how to optimize my spending on everyday things to maximize travel rewards.
 This need to optimize your life is actually a perfect personality trait for anyone who takes travel rewards seriously.

 I’ve flown business class to see my family abroad a couple of times over the last five years or so, but my first big win was flying to Australia in first class and staying at one of the most amazing hotels with a view of Sydney Opera House.
 My husband and I then flew for free, between Sydney and Bangkok in business class.
 We stayed at an amazing hotel in Bangkok and, finally, I flew in business class back home.
 After this trip, I was hooked!
 I immediately started researching ways to travel like this all the time.